 What makes matters worse is that the Society knows better.
 When it came out in 1976 that Cardinal Leinart was a Freemasonic infiltrator as well as "a Luciferian who attended black Masses," the Society published an article explaining why this unfortunate fact does not raise doubts about Lefebvre’s ordination and consecration, due to a defect of intention on the part of Leinart.
 In that article, which was written in 1978, the intention to do what the Church does was explained correctly.

 The Four Marks: The Archbishop also mistakenly believed the Society has the four marks.
 In his interview with Fidelity one year after the Consecrations, he said: “It is we who have the notes of the visible Church: One, Holy, Catholic, and Apostolic.
 That is what makes the visible Church.”
 Bishop Tissier continues to spread this same error.
-In the footnote below are excerpts from two Confirmation sermons in which he taught this.
+In the footnote below are excerpts from two Confirmation sermons in which he taught this, and in both cases he told the congregation that he learned it from the Archbishop.
 He also says the Society bishops were consecrated legitimately, which is untrue.
-In fact, since choosing, appointing, and even consecrating a bishop is a prerogative of the Primacy by divine right, (1) choosing and (2) consecrating a bishop against the express will of the Pope is a double usurpation of a right that belong to the Pope alone by virtue of the Primacy.
-That is why JP2 said it constituted a schismatic act.
+In fact, since choosing, appointing, and even consecrating a bishop is a prerogative of the Primacy by divine right, (1) choosing and (2) consecrating a bishop against the express will of the Pope is a double usurpation of a right that belongs to the Pope alone by virtue of the Primacy.
+That is why JP2 said the '88 consecrations constituted a schismatic act.

 One of the many reason the Society lacks the four marks is because the mark of apostolicity requires an episcopate, which is one juridical person with the Apostolic college, consisting of bishops who enjoy ordinary jurisdiction (annexed to an office), which is received from the Pope, which the Society obviously does not possess.
 Since the four marks are interrelated in such a way that if one mark is missing, they are all missing, the Society actually has no marks of the Church.
 The only Church that possesses the four marks is the “Conciliar Church,” outside of which there is no salvation.